Platonic (TV series): Development

 On October 15, 2020, Apple TV+ gave the production a series order consisting of 10 half-hour long episodes.
 The series is created and showran by Nicholas Stoller and Francesca Delbanco who also serve as executive producers alongside Rose Byrne, Seth Rogen, and Conor Welch.
 Stoller also directed the series.
 Stoller Global Solutions and Sony Pictures Television are producing the series.
 On December 14, 2023, Apple TV+ renewed the series for a second season.
+On December 5, 2025, Apple TV renewed the series for a third season.

 Casting

-Upon series order announcement, Byrne and Rogen were also cast in undisclosed starring roles.
-On May 5, 2022, Luke Macfarlane, Tre Hale, Carla Gallo, and Andrew Lopez joined the main cast.
+Upon series order announcement, Rose Byrne cast in undisclosed starring role.
+On May 5, 2022, Luke Macfarlane, Seth Rogen, Tre Hale, Carla Gallo, and Andrew Lopez joined the main cast.
 On June 29, 2022, Alisha Wainwright, Guy Branum, Janet Varney, Emily Kimball, and Vinny Thomas were cast in recurring roles.
 On September 18, 2024, Aidy Bryant, Kyle Mooney, and Beck Bennett joined the cast in recurring capacities for the second season.

 Filming

 Filming of the first season began by May 2022, with production taking place in Los Angeles.